eiwuert/taxi/public/docs/source/index.md

 ##Paid or can't change

-Payment record is already been paid or choose somethind else and now cannot be modified.
+Payment record is already been paid or choose something else and now cannot be modified.

 ```josn